 Do you NEED a surgeon board certified by the ABFPRS, or the ABCS, or the XYZS?

-While there are a few cosmetic surgeons who are not plastic surgeons and are quite good, there are also ASPS surgeons who are not up to par.
-Therefore, to claim that one needs a surgeon with board certification not recognized by the ACGME is a preposterous flagrant lie.
-Instead, patients require an honest physician who provides safe procedures and achieves good results, as well as having strong endorsements from their patients.
+Don’t get me wrong, there are a few cosmetic surgeons, who are not plastic surgeons, who are quite good.
+There are exceptions to every rule.
+There is also a fair amount of ASPS surgeons who are quite bad, again not the rule.
+But to say that one NEEDS a surgeon who has this board certification not recognized by the ACGME is a preposterous flagrant lie.